-It was through the University of Edinburgh, while pursuing postgraduate degrees in Creative Writing, that the founders of The Selkie met and the idea for an online literary magazine was born – a magazine with ‘representation’ as its core value that would extend across the boundaries of academia, culture, gender and race, and offer the works of underrepresented writers year-round to its readers.
+The Selkie was founded in May 2018 in Edinburgh and became a community interest company in April 2019.
+The founders met through the University of Edinburgh while pursuing postgraduate degrees in Creative Writing, and the idea for a literary magazine was born – a magazine with ‘representation’ as its core value that would extend across the boundaries of academia, culture, gender and race, and offer the works of underrepresented writers year-round to its readers.

-The Selkie is a non-profit community interest company based in the UK; it does not profit from its website, anthologies, or New Voices Workshop.
-The Selkie is entirely run by volunteers who are passionate about working with writers and artists from marginalised and/or underrepresented backgrounds.*
+The Selkie Publications CIC is a non-profit community interest company based in the United Kingdom; it does not profit from its website, anthologies, events or workshops.
+The Selkie is run by volunteers who are passionate about working with underrepresented writers and artists.

-*We are committed to working with marginalised and/or underrepresented voices and will only accept work by/concerned with: individuals identifying as women; people of colour; minorities in predominantly white nations; refugees and first-generation immigrants; LGBTQIA+; those living with mental illness, or physical or other disabilities; those persecuted for their political or religious beliefs; victims of violence, or domestic or sexual abuse; and those without access to higher education degrees, living below the poverty line, or who are/have been homeless or incarcerated.
+- Writers and artists – identifying as women or non-binary; people of colour; minorities in predominantly white nations; refugees and first-generation immigrants; LGBTQIA+; those living with mental illness, or physical or other disabilities; those persecuted for their political or religious beliefs; victims of violence, or domestic or sexual abuse; and those without access to higher education degrees, living below the poverty line, or who are/have been homeless or incarcerated.